Consensys/quorum-reporting/README.md

 ### Configuration

 A [sample configuration](./config.sample.toml) file has been provided with details about each of the options.
-**Remove ElasticSearch configuration section from `config.toml` to enable in-memory database for development mode.**
+Remove ElasticSearch configuration section from `config.toml` to enable In-memory database for development mode.

 Additionally, application logging verbosity can be controlled with the `-verbosity <level>` flag, where `<level>`